STEM-Dev/SpontaneousStratification/README.md

 SpontaneousStratification
 =========================

 NetLogo Model of Spontaneous Stratification, a natural process in granular mixtures and an example of emergent pattern formation.
 This phenomena can be seen with a simple experiment by pouring a mixture of sand and large-grain colored sugar between two sheets of glass or plastic (a Hele-Shaw cell).
 This model is inspired by a video essay by George W. Hart for the Simons Foundation.
+See the Reference section below for links to videos.

 ![screenshot](https://github.com/VicCastillo/SpontaneousStratification/blob/master/SpontaneousStratification-Sreenshot.PNG)